Monday, 23 April 2012

 From Kobe we sailed to Yokohama, still missing many of our deck crew.
 We later learned that the truants found their way to the shipping agent’s office not long after the ship left Kobe where they were all provided with rail warrants (at their expense) to our next port of call.
 In this case they were all put on the Tokaido Shinkansen express train to Tokyo with just one stop, at the inland city of Kyoto.
 Needless to say, they all disembarked at Kyoto, headed for the nearest bar, and subsequently missed the train’s departure for Tokyo – a unique case of desertion from a train.
 Although on reflection it probably wasn’t unique – I am sure it frequently happened whenever a gathering of seamen such as this lot, were left unescorted to find their way back to their vessel.

-I thought Japan was a wonderful place, and although I have been back many times since, I will never forget the Ginza in Tokyo – certainly a long way from Kings Cross!
+I thought Japan was a wonderful place, and although I have been back many times since, I am certain that I will never forget that first visit.

 No comments: